Lincolnshire leader reacts to Chancellor's spring statement

 Following the removal of the £9 million rural services delivery grant in November 2024, Conservative councillor Martin Hill has warned of further reductions in government funding, worsening the county’s financial position.

-Day-to-day government spending is set to fall by £6.1 billion per year by 2030, growing by 1.2 per cent in real terms after 2026 instead of the previously planned 1.3 per cent, and about 10,000 civil service jobs are expected to be cut, affecting staff in HR, policy advice, communications, and office management.
+Day-to-day government spending is set to fall by £6.1 billion per year by 2030, growing by 1.2 per cent in real terms after 2026 instead of the previously planned 1.3%, and about 10,000 civil service jobs are expected to be cut, affecting staff in HR, policy advice, communications, and office management.

-Coun Hill said: “As predicted by many, the budget announced by Rachel Reeves last year has started to unravel, and she has had to produce an emergency budget to close her financial gap in the national finances.
+“As predicted by many, the budget announced by Rachel Reeves last year has started to unravel, and she has had to produce an emergency budget to close her financial gap in the national finances,” said Coun Hill.

 “Unfortunately, this has meant that the unfairness from last year has not been addressed at all—particularly the government’s failure to provide adequate compensation for the national insurance costs imposed on local government and the removal of our £9 million rural grant, which has been redirected to urban areas.